BleuBleu/KiraStudioPublic/Docs/docs/samples.md

 Some generators, notably the PCM sampler will allow you to extend samples over a range of notes and handle the pitch-shifting from the root note automatically.
 Simply click on a sample, and drag the 2 round arrow to set the low/high range that the sample should cover.
 In the example above, 3 octaves of bass are covered with only 3 samples.

-Some generators, such as the NES 1-Bit DPCM generator, will have some extra property on each entry in the map.
-These can be modified for a selected entry and multi-selection is also supported.
+Some sample types, such as 1-Bit DPCM, will have some extra property on each entry in the map.
+These will provide additional information to the generator that will use them and can be modified for the selected entry/entries.

 ![](images/SampleMapEntryParams.png#center)